vishal-1344/Error-360-/README.md

 ## 1. The Core Thesis

-Conventional ML relies on **exteroception**: measuring error against external ground truth ($\mathcal{L}$).
-However, in generative tasks (diffusion, planning), this is a lagging indicator.
-By the time the "visual" output is corrupted, the internal reasoning process has already collapsed.
+Generative models, despite their success, suffer from critical reliability failures—including **hallucination, mode collapse, and temporal decoherence**—which render them unsafe for high-stakes deployment.
+Current error-handling paradigms are fundamentally **reactive**, relying on exteroceptive signals (e.g., loss functions or classifiers) that detect failure only after the generation has degraded.

+**Error-360 is a framework for anticipatory error handling that re-frames generative inference as a high-dimensional locomotive process.**

-**Error-360 introduces Latent Proprioception: the capacity for a model to sense the stability of its own internal state trajectory.**
+We introduce **Latent Proprioception**: the capacity for a model to sense the stability of its own internal state trajectory.
+By monitoring the kinematics of the latent path—specifically the angular acceleration ($\dot{\omega}$) or "jerk"—we identify geometric precursors to collapse steps *before* pixel-level corruption occurs.

-Just as a biological motor system uses proprioception to detect a slip before a fall, Error-360 monitors the "gait" of the generative process.
-We track three kinematic signals to detect **stumble precursors** before they manifest as hallucinations:

-1. **Velocity ($\dot{z}$)**: The stride length or rate of representational change.
-2. **Angular Velocity ($\omega$)**: The turning rate.
-High values indicate the trajectory is "cornering" hard.
-3. **Angular Acceleration ($\dot{\omega}$)**: The **Instability Pulse**.
-A sudden spike here represents a "jerk" or structural slip.

 ### The Value Proposition